citiususc/voila/README.md

 ## Some parameters for the algorithm
 # the number of inducing points
 noInducingPoints = 10
-# Our prior believe about the amplitude of the drift and diffusion functions
+# Our prior belief about the amplitude of the drift and diffusion functions
 functionsUncertainty = 5
 # A small value to be added to the diagonal of the covariance matrix for
 # stability purposes